 Be mindful of what you expose your kids to

 Even though it has become much easier to raise children because of advancements in media, medicine, and technology, it has also brought a new challenge for parents.
 Parents need to limit screen time as it is said to cause developmental delays in children.
 Be aware of what they are browsing on the internet and keep them away from harmful content Children are exposed to so many harmful things these days, whether it be media on the internet or preservatives in their food.
 You must be vigilant about substances and experiences you expose your child to.
-Hence, you should always research any products you buy beforehand for harmful substances like lead and asbestos.
+On the other note, if you want to plan your day with your family, Eggy can help” Hence, you should always research any products you buy beforehand for harmful substances like lead and asbestos.

 Asbestos is a carcinogen that can cause mesothelioma, asbestosis, and ovarian cancer.
 If you are suffering from a disease from asbestos exposure through products like talcum powder, or your children are affected through secondary exposure, get in touch with good mesothelioma attorneys to help you get justice.

 Be consistent with discipline

 Discipline is necessary if you want your children to learn good behavior and be empathetic and generous human beings.
 It would help if you established rules that tell your children how you expect them to behave and treat others.
 Your children will rebel against these rules and try to test your limits.
 It is essential to have a system to deal with such situations.
 For example, you can nicely but sternly explain and reemphasize your rule the first time it’s broken.
 Next time, you can dole out an appropriate punishment.
 Most importantly, it would help if you were consistent with these consequences so your children can truly grasp what you’re trying to teach them.